Concept · article 01 of 10

 Three plans, two caps each (locations + revenue).
 Feature set is identical.

-03 Which one fits your shop
+03 Which plan fits my shop?

 • One shop, under €100k of yearly revenue?
 Starter is exactly right.
 Most cafés, small retail shops, single-chair salons fit here.